sfigg/commercialization-public/docset/design/device-experiences/windows-hello-face-authentication.md

 ### How it works

-The Windows Hello face recognition engine consists of four distinct steps that allowWindows to understand who is in front of the sensor:
+The Windows Hello face recognition engine consists of four distinct steps that allow Windows to understand who is in front of the sensor:

 1.  **Find the face and discover landmarks**